 This is it.
 We’re in the home stretch.
 Your instructors have only one last thing they want to tell you . . .

 Stay the Course.
 Translated, that means DON’T PULL YOUR CHILD OUT EARLY!
 If you do, even once, she will cry all the harder during the next lessons because, hey, it worked before, right?
 This is the same intermittent reward system that hooks gamblers.
-So read a book, call a friend, go to the front desk and watch the lesson on the TV – just make sure her bikini stays in the water for the full 25 minutes.
+So read a book, call a friend, go to the front desk and watch the lesson on the TV – just make sure they stay in the water for the full lesson.
 Ultimately, this approach shortens the time it takes for your child to adjust to lessons.

 Just wait, a few lessons down the road and you’ll be the one patting some new parent on the shoulder and saying, “Hang in there; it get’s better.”